If You Look At A Glass Half Empty You Will Work Harder

 At least I make more money than my best friend.

 Although you should count your blessings, you should realize that just getting by is not getting by at all.
 Why struggle on minimum wage when you can make a decent salary that can allow you to do what you want, when you want, and that will allow you to provide a better life for yourself.
-Why be happy in a job that you do not like because at least you have a job, when you could be doing what God called you to do (click to read my blog here on finding purpose).
+That barely getting by mentality is the same as a poverty mentality (see my blog here).
+Where you are satisfied with barely getting by.
+Why force yourself be happy in a life that you do not like because to are to afraid to step out on faith, work hard, and find out what you are really good at. (click to read my blog here on finding purpose).

 So yes, I am looking at the glass half empty.
 The emptiness of the glass reminds me that I still have a way to go.
 That I can’t stop.
 That there are still goals to go after.
 And when my glass is full, I will pull up a second glass and start trying to fill up that one too.
 I want all that life has to offer.
 And looking at an empty glass is a way that will remind me to do that.